 Corn is a heavy feeder and susceptible to high winds.
 The pole beans fix nitrogen into the soil and provide additional support for the corn.
 The squash also provides nutrients to the soil, but is grown for a living mulch and to keep the deer and raccoon out of the corn.

 In wet or cold (a mound will allow the earth to warm faster and hence you can plant earlier) climates, you want to mound your plants.
 In dry climates you want to dig a depression to retain as much moisture as possible.
-If you are getting the normal 40″ per year that most vegetables desire, just dig a circle.
+If you are getting the normal 40″ of rain per year that most vegetables desire, just dig a circle.

 Corn – planting and growing

 Corn needs other corn in close proximity around it for best pollination – no pollination and you get no kernels of corn.
 This is why you never plant corn in a single row.
 By planting corn in a tightly confined circle you will get optimum pollination of the plants.